joseTamezPena/RISKPLOTS/README.md

 To estimate the number of observed events in the spanned time provided by `timetoEvent` vector.
 All the observed times are divided by the user provided information in the `riskTimeInterval` input. i.e `riskTimeInterval` = $\Delta t$

-`-atProb`
+`-atRate`

-This input parameter specifies the specificity required to automatically define the risk groups.
-The default values are: (0.9,0.8) that implies that the described threshold for high risk will only detect as false positives 10% of the at not risk subjects.
+This input parameter specifies the (True Negative Rate (TNR o Specificity) or False Negative Rate (TNR or 1-Specificity) required to automatically define the risk groups.
+The default values are: (0.9,0.8) that implies that the described threshold for high risk will only FPR of 10% of the at not risk subjects.
 The intermediate risk will be the next 10% of the subjects not at risk.
 The low risk category will include 80% of the subjects that did not have the event.
+If the atRate values are lower than 0.5 The function will assume that the user is specifying the desired False Negative Rate (FNR or 1.0-specificity)

 `-atThr`